rosemary honey health benefits

 The rosemary infused or flavored honey is used as an appreciated ingredient in our cuisine, made from multifloral honey infused with rosemary.

-The final product is different than the real honey, which is made by bees from the flower’s nectar.
+The final product is different from real honey, which is made by bees from the flower’s nectar.

 Rosemary